 The proud and haughty man--Scoffer is his name--deals and acts with overbearing pride.

 Proverbs 21: 24

 He has showed you, O man, what is good.
 And what does the Lord require of you but to do justly, and to love kindness and mercy, and to humble yourself and walk humbly with your God?

 Micah 6: 8

-If you would like to read some Christian devotionals for women, click on, 'Women's Devotionals' and brief Christian Devotionals on various Topics, click on, 'Topic Inspirations', or maybe you're after some 'Children's Devotionals' or a 'Devotional for Men'.
+If you would like to 'pray the scriptures', I have a 'Praying The Scriptures' section with scriptures worded as short prayers, click on: 'Praying The Scriptures'.
+Also, if you would like to read some Christian devotionals for women, click on, 'Women's Devotionals' and brief Christian Devotionals on various Topics, click on, 'Topic Inspirations', or maybe you're after some 'Children's Devotionals' or a 'Devotional for Men'.
 To return to the index page of 'In God's Word', click on the 'back' button below.
 Please click on the 'Share This Page' button below, if you want to send this page to a friend.
 Remember, there is more Christian poetry in the 'Christian Poetry Pages' section, and card verses in the 'Christian Card Verses' section.